wordswords/dotfiles/README.md

 on your clipboard.

-You can also use the three commands WITHOUT the extension to allow for easy `<cmd> <query>` use while in a interactive console, for example
+You can also use the three commands WITHOUT the extension to allow for easy `<cmd> <query>` use while in an interactive console, for example

-$ `ai why are cornflakes crunchy` - this will output on the terminal the answer to your q and copy the result to the clipboard
+$ `ai <why are cornflakes crunchy>` - this will output on the terminal the answer to your q and copy the result to the clipboard
-$ `re why are cornflakes crunchy` - this will open a web browser with the query and search reddit
+$ `re <why are cornflakes crunchy>` - this will open a web browser with the query and search reddit
+$ `so <stackoverlow search>` - this will open a web browser with the query and search
-$ `gg why are cornflakes crunchy` - this will open a web browser with the query and search google
+$ `gg <why are cornflakes crunchy>` - this will open a web browser with the query and search google

 ### `search-ebooks.sh <search terms>`

-This searches my ThinkSation server for epub books according to a wildcard.
+This searches my ThinkSation server for EPUB books according to a wildcard.
-It then displays the results as a sorted list so they can be opened by epy which is a command-line epub reader.
+It then displays the results as a sorted list, so they can be opened by epy which is a command-line EPUB reader.

 ### `clean-git-checkout.sh <path>`